deanblackborough/gm-platformer/README.md

 ## Bugs & issues

-There are the knobe bugs - they will be fixed at some point
+There are the known bugs - they will be fixed at some point

 - You can slide into a solid object, well finish in one (fix in progress)